miron-alexandru/Alien-Onslaught/README.md

 <summary><h2>Alien-Onslaught Changelog</h2></summary>

 ### Version 3.3:
+* Updated images for buttons: Load Game, Victory, Difficulty.
-* Updated images for Save Game and Paused.
+* Updated images for buttons: Save Game and Paused.
 * Added sound effects for Mute & Unmute.
 * Users are able to mute/unmute sound effects in the game using the F2 key.
 * Updated & Improved UI / Controls on main menu.